 The Constitutional Transitions Clinic and Colloquium: The Middle East Revolutions is a joint project of Constitutional Transitions and the Cairo office of International Institute for Democracy and Electoral Assistance (IDEA), an intergovernmental organization that supports sustainable democracy worldwide, with 27 member states.
 IDEA’s mission s to support sustainable democratic change by providing comparative knowledge, and assisting in democratic reform, and influencing policies and politics.
 Taught by Professor Sujit Choudhry.

-This clinic, taught by Professor Kim Taylor-Thompson, explores the responsibilities and challenges involved in providing holistic and community-based public defense.
-The course focuses on individual representation, examining client-centered advocacy and explores methods for giving clients voice in the criminal justice system.
-In addition, it explores the various forms of advocacy available to community-oriented defenders, such as media advocacy, community advocacy and legislative advocacy.
-Students will be assigned to work in a neighborhood-based defender office where they will engage in activities related to the representation of individuals charged in the criminal justice system.
-Students will also work closely with defenders and community activists developing and facilitating their collaborative efforts to exercise greater control over criminal justice issues as they affect low income and of-color communities.
+This clinic, taught by Professors Anthony Thompson and Kim Taylor-Thompson, explores the responsibilities and challenges involved in providing holistic, community-based public defense and reentry services to individuals in the criminal justice system.
+The course focuses on individual representation and helps students understand the dynamics of client-centered advocacy from arrest through a client’s reintegration into his/her community.
+In addition, the course explores the various forms of advocacy available to community-oriented defenders, such as media advocacy, community advocacy and legislative advocacy.
+Students will be assigned to work in either the Brooklyn Defender Services or The Legal Aid Society in the Bronx where they will engage in activities related to the representation of individuals charged in the criminal justice system.
+Students will also work closely with defenders and community activists developing and facilitating their collaborative efforts to address and reform criminal justice policies that affect individuals caught up in the justice system.

 Family Defense Clinic

-This clinic works to prevent the unnecessary break-up of indigent families, and to protect the rights of poor and minority parents to due process and equal treatment by government authorities.
-Students in the clinic represent parents in Family Court, handling all aspects of litigation in child abuse, neglect, and termination of parental rights proceedings.
-Fieldwork includes substantial advocacy in and out of the courtroom, as well as policy projects designed to reform the foster care and Family Court systems.
+The child welfare system disproportionately targets minority and poor families for government intervention in family life, too often taking children into foster care rather than providing the social services to which they are entitled.
+The Family Defense Clinic defends the fundamental constitutional right to parent and works to prevent the unnecessary break-up of indigent families and ensure due process and equal treatment by government authorities.
+Students in the clinic represent parents in Family Court, directly handling all aspects of litigation in child abuse, neglect, and termination of parental rights proceedings.
+Fieldwork includes extensive client contact, interviewing, counseling, investigation, legal research, motion practice, discovery, out-of-court advocacy, and preparing for and conducting trials and other contested court hearings.
+The clinic also provides opportunities to work on policy projects designed to reform the foster care and Family Court systems.
 The clinic includes both law and graduate social work students and emphasizes the importance of approaching child welfare from an interdisciplinary perspective.

 Federal Defender Clinic